Sheepolution/classroom/README.md

 end
 ```

-Defining a property without a default value, who's value is also not set in the constructor, will result in an error.
+Defining a property without a default value, whose value is also not set in the constructor, will result in an error.
 See [Data modifiers](#data-modifiers) for some exceptions.

 ```lua
 Point = Class()